AlexSath/FLAME-CARE/docs/source/install/wsl.rst

 .. image:: ../../images/install/wsl/open_ubuntu.png
     :alt: Image showing dropdown to open a new shell in PowerShell with Ubuntu-24.04 boxed.

+⚠️ Occasionally, Windows machines have an important feature--"Virtualization"--disabled by default.
+When disabled, starting WSL is impossible.
+Follow `this tutorial <https://support.microsoft.com/en-us/windows/enable-virtualization-on-windows-c5578302-6e43-4b4b-a449-8ced115f58e1>`_ to enable virtualization on any Windows machine through BIOS.

 2. Downloading Source Code